gmaynez/debugssy/README.md

 ## Automation Levels

-Debugsy supports two automation levels to balance AI assistance with user control:
+Debugssy supports two automation levels to balance AI assistance with user control:

 **Important:** The MCP server dynamically exposes different tools based on your current automation level.
 This prevents AI agents from attempting to call tools that would be blocked, providing a better user experience.
 Tools like `start_debugging` and `wait_for_breakpoint` are only exposed in full automation mode.